 - Any Earned Value Management (EVM) cost and Schedule Variances, for each of the major contracts since entering the contract;

-- Any changes from program schedule milestones or program performances reflected in the baseline description established under section 2435 of title 10, United States Code that are known, expected, or anticipated by the program manager.
+- Any changes from program schedule milestones or program performances reflected in the baseline description established under section 2435 of title 10, United States Code that is known, expected or anticipated by the program manager.

 Critical Cost Breach Certification Requirements